This post contains affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 Simply get warm water and add a few drops of vinegar (enough not to make it smell sour), and a few drops of any liquid dish soap.

 - Now get a clean cloth and dampen it with the solution you made previously.
-Wipe surfaces with the dampen part.
+Wipe surfaces with the dampened part.

 - After wiping your shoes with the cleaning solution, get another clean cloth (or use the untouched, dry part of the same cloth) then dampen it with clean water.
 Now wipe off the soap and other elements left on the surface by the cleaning solution.